k8s-platform-hub/mobile-backend-nodejs/README.md

 $ cp microservices/api/k8s.fcm.yaml microservices/api/k8s.yaml
 ```

-#### TODO: DOC REFERENCE
-> For advanced use cases and to explore other providers, check out the [docs](https://docs.hasura.io/0.15/manual/users/index.html).

 ### Websockets

 WebSockets are a technology that makes it possible to open an interactive communication session between a client app and a server.
 With this API, you can send messages to a server and receive event-driven responses without having to poll the server for a reply.